Start a Book and/or Film Discussion Group

-- Decide among interested people what schedule works for them.
-Best to keep the same day and time each month.
-Consider major holidays when making the schedule.
+- SCHEDULING: Decide among interested people what schedule works best.
+Keep the same day and time each month, while accounting for holidays.

-- Pick the first book and/or movie you all want to discuss.
-Lot of fun with a Fiction & Film Group, that used to meet in NYC, where we’d all read a book in advance, then together watch the film version, and have a discussion of both.
-And share a friendly potluck dinner (less expensive, and more personal, than ordering out).
-Check the legality for your country, but typically watching a movie with family or a group of friends, in a private home and with no admission fee, does not constitute a “public performance” for which you would have to pay the rights’ holder.)
+- FICTION & FILM: You can have amazing ‘cross-fertilizing’ discussions with a Fiction & Film Group.
+At one such NYC-based LGBTQ+ group that I founded, we’d all read a book in advance, then together watch the motion picture version, and have a discussion of both, along with a friendly potluck dinner (less expensive, and more personal, than ordering out).
+Check the legality for your country, but typically watching a movie with family or friends, in a private home and with no admission fee, does not constitute a “public performance” for which you would have to pay the right’s holder.

 - FREE: Ideally, participants would not have to pay any fee to be in your group.
 Times are tough all over.
 As a cost-saving measure, and if it follows pandemic health guidelines, meet at a member’s home (so no facility rental).
 Share a pot luck meal.
 People can bring their favorite dish (that fits their personal budget), and that can also be a good conversation starter.
 Maybe have a group discussion and meal during a Zoom meeting; you can always coordinate in advance, even share recipes [smile]!

-- If meeting in person won’t work, some streaming services (including Netflix Party and Amazon Prime Video Watch Party) now let you watch — and share comments during — a movie simultaneously with a group, so long as everyone subscribes.
+- FILM PARTIES: If you meet online, some streaming services (including Netflix Party and Amazon Prime Video Watch Party) let you view — and share comments during — a movie simultaneously with a group, so long as everyone subscribes.
 Instead of using text-based chat, some people enjoy a simultaneous phone conversation (so long as the group’s viewing remains in synch: coordinate when you all pause).